eliasrm87/Anet/README.md

 ## Burning bootloader

-You may brick your board if you select a wrong board, force the system to flash a incorrect firmware or unplug the USB while it is flashing.
-After this, you will not able to flash your board anymore and probably getting errors like this:
+You may brick your main board if you do things like selecting a wrong board on the arduino IDE, forcing the system to flash a incorrect firmware or unplugging the USB while it is flashing.
+After that, you may not be able to flash your main board anymore and probably you will start getting errors like this:

     avrdude: stk500_cmd(): programmer is out of sync

 If this happens, first discard that you don't have a defective USB cable by replacing it.
-If you are still unable to flash your board, most likely you are against a boot loader corruption, so your board is probably partially bricked.
+If you are still unable to flash your main board, most likely you are against a boot loader corruption, so your main board is probably "bricked".

-You can try to flash again the bootloader using an Arduino as programer connected to your board following this [diagram](https://github.com/erm2587/Anet/blob/master/Pictures/ArduinoISP.gif).
+You can try to burn again the bootloader using an Arduino as ISP programer connected to your board following this [diagram](https://github.com/erm2587/Anet/blob/master/Pictures/ArduinoISP.gif) and following this steps:

-Then follow this steps to burn the bootloader onto the main board:
+- Plug the USB cable to the arduino board
+- Open arduino IDE

-- Open the ArduinoISP firmware (in Examples) to your Arduino board.
+- Open the ArduinoISP firmware (in Examples)
-- Select the items in the Tools > Board and Serial Port menus that correspond to the board you are using as the programmer (not the board being programmed).
+- Select the items in the Tools > Board and Tools > Serial Port menus that correspond to the arduino board you are using as the programmer (not the Anet main board being programmed)
-- Upload the ArduinoISP sketch.
+- Upload the ArduinoISP sketch
+- Dissconnect the USB cable from the arduino board
-- Dissconnect everithing from your mainboard, even the power supply.
+- Dissconnect everithing from your printer mainboard, even the power supply
-- Wire your Arduino board to the board as shown in the [diagram](https://github.com/erm2587/Anet/blob/master/Pictures/ArduinoISP.gif).
+- Wire your Arduino board to the board as shown in the [diagram](https://github.com/erm2587/Anet/blob/master/Pictures/ArduinoISP.gif)
+- **Check your wirings at least three times, as a wrong wiring may destroy your Arduino and even your main board**
+- Plug the USB cable to the arduino board
-- Select the item "Anet V1.0" in the Tools > Board menu.
+- Select the item "Anet V1.0" in the Tools > Board menu
-- Select the Arduino as ISP in the Tools>Programmer menu.
+- Select the Arduino as ISP in the Tools > Programmer menu
-- Use the Burn Bootloader command.
+- Use the Burn Bootloader command

-WARNING: Check your wirings many times before pluging the arduino to the USB, a wrong wiring may destroy your Arduino and even your mainboard.
+- If the burning finish without errors, disconnect all wires between the arduino and the main board and connect again everything to the main board (fans, motors, LCD, etc.)

-After that you should be able to connect your USB cable as usual and flash a new firmware.
+Now you should be able to connect your USB cable to the main board, as usual, and flash any new firmware to it.
+I suggest you to start testing with the "Blink" example and check that the LED into the main board start to blink.

 This steps has been taken from https://www.arduino.cc/en/Tutorial/ArduinoISP, consult it for extra information.